terraform-ibm-modules/terraform-ibm-powervs-infrastructure/reference-architectures/standard/deploy-arch-ibm-pvs-inf-standard.md

 The Standard deployment of the Power Virtual Server with VPC landing zone creates VPC services and a Power Virtual Server workspace and interconnects them.

 A proxy service for public internet access from the PowerVS workspace is configured.
-You can optionally configure some management components on VPC (such as an NFS service, NTP forwarder, and DNS forwarder).
+You can optionally configure some management components on VPC (such as an NFS service, NTP forwarder, and DNS forwarder), as well as Monitoring and Security and Compliance Center Workload Protection.

 ## Architecture diagram
 {: #standard-architecture-diagram}